GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Authored by GAISB™.

-The Common Body of Knowledge, the Code of Professional Conduct, and the CAIS examination blueprint are owned and governed by the vendor-neutral, practitioner-governed GAISB™ Standards Council — an independent body of practitioners, academics, and governance leaders, constituted under bylaws.
+The Common Body of Knowledge, the Code of Professional Conduct, and the GAISB examination blueprint are owned and governed by the vendor-neutral, practitioner-governed GAISB™ Standards Council — an independent body of practitioners, academics, and governance leaders, constituted under bylaws.
 Not a course company.
 Not a vendor.
 A standards body.

 Read the Standard